Qarik-Group/fizzbuzz-cnb-builder/README.md

 cp -r $buildpack_dir/layer/* $layer_dir/
 ```

-Many buildpacks will unpack large assets, such as programming languages, into the `$layer_dir`.
+Many buildpacks will unpack large assets, such as programming language compilers or intepreters, into the `$layer_dir`.

 In our `bin/build` the files placed into `$layer_dir` are copied from the buildpack's `layer` folder: